 SITUATION 4: The scorer's table is approximately 28 feet long, so it extends into the area between the attack line and the end line on both teams' side.
 The coaches stand near that portion of the score table (not in the attack zone) during play.
 RULING: The referees allow the coaches to stand near and in front of any portion of the scorer's table that extends into the area between the attack line and the end line on their side, as long as they are not disruptive.
 (See Rule 5.2.4.1.)
 SITUATION 5: The home team coach disagrees with a ball handling decision by the first referee.
 When the ball is out of play, the coach enters the substitution zone to discuss the first referee's judgment with the second referee.
 RULING: The first referee should assess an individual sanction to the coach for disruptive coaching.
 Coaches may not affect the tempo of play by entering the substitution zone to discuss or comment on judgment decisions.
 (See Rule 5.2.4.3 and 6.1.4.9.)

-SITUATION 6: After the first referee whistles a back-row attack fault, both an assistant coach and the head coach approach the second referee asking for an explanation.
-RULING: One coach is allowed to ask for a clarification of a ruling that does not involve a judgment call.
-At the referee's discretion, either the head coach or the second coach entering the discussion is assessed an individual sanction.
+SITUATION 6: After the first referee whistles a back-row attack fault, the head coach and assistant coach approach the second referee asking for an explanation.
+RULING: Only the head coach may ask for a clarification of a nonjudgmental ruling.
+The second referee should assess an individual sanction to the assistant coach.
 (See Rule 5.2.4.3.)